 Prosecutor Must Establish the Following Elements to Convict Defendant of Carrying a Loaded Firearm

-- Defendant carried a loaded firearm on his person or in a vehicle
+- The defendant carried a loaded firearm on his person or in a vehicle;

-- Defendant was aware that he was carrying a firearm
+- The defendant was aware that he was carrying a firearm

 - Defendant was in a public place where it was unlawful to discharge a firearm.